-In order to obtain accreditation, each school has to meet certain criteria including a screening and risk assessment of students, CPR training for students and staff and correct locations of automated external defibrillators (AEDs).
-Students and staff must also successfully complete a timed drill that simulates a student or staff member collapsing from a cardiac event in which responders are required to properly use CPR and apply an AED in a timely manner.
+In order to obtain accreditation, each school has to meet certain criteria, including a screening and risk assessment of students, CPR training for students and staff and identifying the correct locations of automated external defibrillators (AEDs).
+Students and staff also must also successfully complete a timed drill that simulates a student or staff member collapsing from a cardiac event in which responders are required to properly use CPR and apply an AED in a timely manner.

-The Snider Community Heart Watch team awarded the first Heart Safe School accreditation in the United States to West Elementary School, in Lancaster in the Spring of 2013.
+The Snider Community Heart Watch team awarded the first Heart Safe School accreditation in the United States to West Elementary School in Lancaster in 2013.
 Preparing for accreditation takes just a few months to complete.
 Heart Safe Schools make for heart safe communities.
 More than 95 percent of sudden cardiac arrest victims die before reaching a hospital.
 Knowing how to properly use an AED and successfully assist a victim in times of emergency saves lives.